 And listen to your gut.
 If nothing seems to work or your caregiver reported she cries the entire day, find solutions.
 Maybe that’s sitting in a few hours of the day to observe, or finding a facility or a new caregiver that better fits your child’s temperament.

-Consider alternatives or talk with your child’s pediatrician.
+You might also consider alternatives or talk with your child’s pediatrician.
 It helps to pursue other options until you and your child are comfortable.

 Morning drop offs can feel overwhelming, both for parents and kids, but we can take steps to ease the transition.